Ash Vs Evil Dead (2015)

 Starring: Bruce Campbell, Dana DeLorenzo, Jill Marie Jones, Lucy Lawless, Ray Santiago

-In a strange turn of events, Evil Dead – that’s the remake not Sam Raimi’s The Evil Dead – didn’t get a sequel.
+In a strange turn of events Evil Dead – that’s the remake and not Sam Raimi’s original The Evil Dead – didn’t get a sequel.
 Or at least it hasn’t at the time of writing.
 Which is kind of strange in the world of low budget horror movies that get churned out all the time.
 Not that I’m complaining.
 While bloodthirsty fans of splatter were sure to have been sated, for me it lacked personality and was filled with characters who were so thinly written for the sake of plot convenience that it was laughable at times.
 That’s not to say this is a series about deep and interesting people of course, don’t get me wrong.
 But they were more like puzzle pieces that fit into their designated roles instead of just a fun ensemble.
 Even the original with its nastiest moments had some level of charm.
-Remember kids; toothless, dumbed down action and horror is bad.
+Remember kids: toothless, dumbed down action and horror is bad.
 But X ratings do not make a movie.

 INITIAL THOUGHTS: GROOVY?

-This particular Deadite has been in hibernation since that initial buzz, which meant that the series has passed the exclusive TV airing onto a far more digestible – and binge easy digital format.
+This particular Deadite had been in hibernation since that initial buzz, which meant that the series had passed from the exclusive TV airing onto a far more digestible – and binge easy digital format.
 I’ve never been one to follow shows one episode at a time without knowing how things have worked out in advance, so it helps to have the entire thing ready and waiting.
 What was the word on all of this when it had finished?
 Well it seemed as though things had turned out nice despite a mid season slump with mentions of the dreaded F-word… filler.